Omo-Gbadamson/alx-pre_course/README.md

 My first read me

-I amde an edit here from the Github interface
+I made an edit here from the Github interface